onichandame/ddb/README.md

 The `commutative` property ensures that the histories can be delivered in any order.
 The `idempotent` property ensures if a change is delivered multiple times, the final effect would be the same.

-Examples are counter and unorderd set.
+Examples are counter and growth-only unorderd set.

 #### Naturally Unconcurrent Data